Vy-thao/Vy/Readme.md

 # 🌸 She Likes Flowers? 🌸

 **A Digital Garden Built with Love (and JavaScript)**
-*Where cursor movements bloom into flowers & "I LOVE YOU" animations steal hearts*
+*Where cursor movements bloom into flowers & "I LOVE YOU BANGARAM" animations steal hearts*

 ![Demo GIF](./images/image.png)